 - Click the Format button and specify the desired appearance; and

 - Click OK.

 Repeat the same steps to create a rule for over 45 days.
 The formula should be “=B2>45”.
-Then open the Manage Rules dialogue box and make sure the 45 day rule is on top.
+Then open the Manage Rules dialogue box and make sure the 45 day rule is on top (See Figure 7).

 This example may not seem very useful since we could easily apply these formats to the number of days in column B using Excel’s built-in conditional formats.
-In the real world, however, the account aging data could be far away or even on a different sheet.
+In the real world, however, the account aging data could be in a remote area or even on a different sheet.
 In fact, we could build a conditional format formula that computed the days outstanding from the invoice date and TODAY function and tested whether that amount was greater than 30 or 45.